Splunk® Style Guide

 Follow these guidelines when you use note and caution callout boxes:

-• It's okay to follow steps in a task with a note or caution, but make sure that the user doesn't need that information before they begin the task.
+- Place notes and cautions after the text they pertain to.
+With steps in a task, however, make sure that the user doesn't need that information before they begin the task.

-• Use links in notes or cautions only if including the link helps the reader be successful with the task or their understanding of the content.
+- Include links in notes or cautions only if the link helps the reader complete the task or is essential to their understanding of the content.

 For more guidance on when to use each type of callout box, see Note callout boxes and Caution callout boxes.